airacommunity/AIRA-User-Guide/J. Models.md

 -   The input feature JSON is decoded from base64 encoding and parsed into a Python dictionary using the base64 and json modules.
 -   The input features are extracted from the dictionary in the required order specified by feature_ordered_list.
 -   The path to the model file is constructed by appending 'model.pkl' to the specified model directory path.
--   Finally, the predict function is called with the input features and model path to make predictions.
+-   Finally, the use_model function is called with the input features and model path to make predictions.

 #### Step 4 : Condition for Main Function Call